holatuwol/liferay-faster-deploy/patcher/README.rst

 * `subrepobp <subrepobp>`__

-To use this script, run it from a folder that currently has ``ee-7.0.x`` checked out.
+To use this script, run it from a folder that currently has ``ee-7.0.x`` checked out or a DE baseline tag checked out.
 Then, list all of the tickets that you wish to backport from the subrepository.
 This does not yet search for dependencies; it simply searches the logs for the specified tickets and brings them in order.

 .. code-block:: bash